Earthquake Lake Geologic Area

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 The Night’s Peace Was Shattered (here, next to this marker); Geologists' Dream (here, next to this marker); Hebgen Lake and Quake Lake (approx. one mile away); Sleep Interrupted (approx. 7.4 miles away); The Lake that Tilted (approx. 7.6 miles away); Something is terribly wrong (approx. 7.6 miles away); A Leap Just in Time (approx. 7.7 miles away); The Night the Earth Cracked (approx. 8.9 miles away).
 Touch for a list and map of all markers in West Yellowstone.

 Credits.
 This page was last revised on May 29, 2018.
-This page originally submitted on February 7, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 121 times since then.
+It was originally submitted on February 7, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 203 times since then and 30 times this year.
 Photos: 1. submitted on February 7, 2018, by Martin Schrattenholzer of Renton, Washington.
 2. submitted on May 29, 2018, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.